 Due to a still dubious claim by a white female elevator operator that a black 19-year-old shoe shiner, Dick Rowland, did ‘something’ to offend her in the elevator (still a mystery today), Rowland was immediately arrested and sent to jail.
 Rumors of what had supposedly happened began to circulate throughout the city’s white community.
 That afternoon a front-page story in the Tulsa Tribune enraged some of the white populace with the report that the police had arrested a ‘Negro’ man for sexually assaulting a white woman.

 News spread like California wildfire.
 When a white mob gathered at the jail, Rowland was moved from the city jail to the more secure county lockup on the top floor of the city’s courthouse.
 Growing numbers of the white mob, now estimated at 2,000, marched to the courthouse, demanding Rowland to be lynched.
-When the mob attempted to storm the building, Sheriff Willard McCullough and his deputies heroically dispersed the crowd, protecting Dick Rowland from death.
-Later that night, there was a struggle between a member of the white lynch mob and an African-American man with a gun, who had arrived at the courthouse to protect Rowland from a presumed lynching.
+Enraged by the countless lynchings in the past, truckloads of armed African-Americans from the Greenwood District arrived to stop it.
+When the white mob attempted to storm the building, Sheriff Willard McCullough and his deputies heroically dispersed the crowd, protecting Dick Rowland from death.
+Later that night, there was a struggle between a member of the white lynch mob and an African-American man from Greenwood with a gun.
 As they wrestled for the gun, it accidentally went off, killing the white man.
 This incensed the mob to a boiling point.

 As one man observed, All hell is about to break loose!

 In the following early morning hours of June 1, 1921, vigilante mobs of white rioters poured into the Greenwood District; killing, looting and burning all 35-blocks to the ground.
 The city government of Tulsa conspired with the mob, arresting more than 6,000 black residents and refusing to provide them with protection or assistance.
 Law enforcement officials used airplanes to drop firebombs on buildings, homes and fleeing families; stating they were protecting the city against a “Negro uprising.”
 An African-American World War l veteran put on his uniform in an attempt to show the white rioters that he was a loyal American, but received deadly bullet holes in his uniform as a reply.
 The nationally renowned physician, Dr. A.C.
 Jackson, was murdered when he approached the blood-thirsty mob with his arms raised.
 Over 6,000 African-American citizens were imprisoned, and some historians believe as many as 300 African-Americans, including women and children, were massacred, while thousands were left homeless.
+Many of the dead were then dumped into unmarked graves.
 News reports were largely squelched.
-You will hardly find any mention of the worst U.S. incident of racial violence in any national public school history books, Oklahoma classrooms or even in private conversations.
+Until a year ago it was difficult to find any mention of the worst U.S. incident of racial violence in any national public school history books, Oklahoma classrooms or even in private conversations.
 In April 2002, a private religious charity, the Tulsa Metropolitan Ministry, paid a total of $28,000 to the known survivors, a little more than $200 each, using funds raised from private donations.

 The Tulsa Race Riot still remains the worst incident of racial violence in U.S. history.
 Thankfully, the modest Greenwood Cultural Center (formed in the late 1970s) is keeping this tragedy alive today.
 Their mission is to preserve African-American heritage and promote positive images of the African-American community by providing educational and cultural experiences promoting intercultural exchange, and encouraging cultural tourism.
 May God Bless Them.